SciML/PolyChaos.jl/docs/src/functions.md

 ## Show Orthogonal Polynomials

-To get a human-readable output of the orthognoal polynomials there is the function `showpoly`
+To get a human-readable output of the orthogonal polynomials, there is the function `showpoly`

 ```@docs
 showpoly